menzel/enhort/SETUPINSTR.md

 The frontend is run with the following command:

-    java -Xmx2g -Dmultipart.maxFileSize=20MB -Dmultipart.maxRequestSize=20MB -Dspring.profiles.active=production -jar frontend.jar 127.0.0.1 /path/to/contig/size/files /path/to/statistics/file
+    java -Xmx2g -Dmultipart.maxFileSize=20MB -Dmultipart.maxRequestSize=20MB -Dspring.profiles.active=production -jar frontend.jar --ip 127.0.0.1 --contigs-path /path/to/contig/size/files

-- You can specify the maximum allowed upload file size
+- You should specify the maximum allowed upload file size
 - You need to specify the address of the backend server.
-If both are run on the same server use 127.0.0.1
+If both are on the same server use 127.0.0.1
-- The path to the contig sizes .bed file is needed
+- The path to the contig sizes file (which is included in the frontend-archive)
-- A usage statistics file is written at the given location of the statistics file
+- A usage statistics file is written at the given location of the statistics file or at /tmp

 # Bed test file